kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 To experiment:
 (0) Download NetLogo and all relevant files found in this repository.
-(1) Choose the number of "cancer cells" in the model and behavioral probabilities via the sliders on the interface.
+(1) Choose the number of "cancer cells" in the model and behavioral probabilities via the input and sliders on the interface.
  * behavioral probabilities:
    * pcs = Probability that the Cancer Spreads
    * pik = Probability that the Immune cells attack (Kill) the cancer cells